raspberrypilearning/components/components/adafruit-neopixel.md

 ![Adafruit NeoPixel](adafruit-neopixel.png)

-The Adafruit NeoPixel is a RGB LED which can display a wide range of colours and be sewn into wearable projects
+The Adafruit NeoPixel is a RGB LED which can display a wide range of colours and be sewn into wearable projects.

 ## Buy